-Cardinal Key is required in order to store High Risk Data (including PHI) in Stanford’s Google Drive environment.
+Cardinal Key is required in order to store High Risk Data (including PHI) in Stanford’s Google Drive and Microsoft O365 environments.
 Cardinal Key ensures that devices used to access these data meet the university’s cybersecurity requirements.
-To begin using Google Drive with High Risk Data, follow the steps below to facilitate workgroup integration for easier user management:
+If you will be only sharing PHI data with internal Stanford community members, follow the steps below to facilitate workgroup integration for easier user management:

 - If you don't already have it installed, set up Cardinal Key on each of your devices:

 - Prepare a separate workgroup for Cardinal Key enforcement:

 - Create a new workgroup via https://workgroup.stanford.edu → Create a New Workgroup.

 - Enable Google Group integration: Select your new workgroup → Workgroup Integration → click Link in the Google Group row.

 - The integration does not take effect immediately.
 Check back on this page for confirmation of when the integration has been established.

 - Add members to the workgroup who will be accessing the High Risk Data.

 - Notify the members that they will need to use Cardinal Key for access to Stanford’s Google services.

 - Notify ISO of your new workgroup via a Help request so it can be enabled for Cardinal Key enforcement.
 Await confirmation before proceeding to Step 4.